(Updated on 1/2/2020)

-Because of the increasing percentage of the older population, the incidence of eye problems in elderly such as dry eyes and macular degeneration is expected to rise.
+Because the older population continues to grow, consequently, the incidence of eye problems such as dry eyes and macular degeneration will increase as well.

 The following is a review of the available data about the effects of nutrition on vision.